-In 2018, Deloitte predicted a labour shortage in manufacturing of 2.5 million workers.
-With production levels already on the rise in many areas of the world, it's safe to assume that a labour shortage of this magnitude or higher is on the horizon for manufactures around the globe.
+In 2018, Deloitte predicted a labor shortage in manufacturing of 2.5 million workers.
+With production levels already on the rise in many areas of the world, it's safe to assume that a labor shortage of this magnitude or higher is on the horizon for manufactures around the globe.

-To ensure your company has the ability to source, attract and retain the top talent candidates it needs to move forward, now is the time to evaluate your hiring practices and make necessary adjustments to these strategies.
+To ensure your company has the ability to source, attract and retain the top talent candidates it needs to move forward, now is the time to evaluate your talent acquisition practices and make necessary adjustments to these strategies.

 Our team at Randstad understands the transitions occurring in the manufacturing industry, including the skills shortage and increased workers’ expectations.
 To help you navigate through these changes and develop hiring practices that drive results, we have identified several critical steps your company should take to secure its ability to hire high-quality candidates in a post-pandemic job market.

 We’ve compiled a list with a short summary of our top tips to attract manufacturing workers.
 You can download it below or continue reading this article.

 Studies show that 72% of jobseekers research potential employers before even applying for a job.
 Thanks to social media and online review boards conducting this research is easier than ever.
 If you need more evidence of just how important your employer brand is, additional studies reveal that nearly half the candidates in the United States and the UK admit that they would not work for a company with a bad reputation.
 Unfortunately, manufacturing’s growing image problems also helps to exacerbate this issue for employers in the industry.